Dental Implants — Annadale, VA

 New Teeth That Will Last a Lifetime

 Are you missing one or more teeth?
-Dr. Salari provides dental implants to her patients in Annandale, VA.
+Dr. Salari provides dental implants for Annandale, VA dentistry patients.
 Dental implants are a versatile restorative dental solution that replaces missing or lost teeth.
-They can be used on their own or to support dental bridges and dentures.
-Dental implants offer many benefits to patients with lost teeth.
-Implants improve oral health by preventing shifting and overcrowding that is often caused by missing teeth.
-Dental implants make it easier for patients to bite, chew, and speak comfortably.
+They can be used on their own or to support dental bridges and dentures and offer many benefits to patients with lost teeth.
+Not only do they improve oral health by preventing shifting and overcrowding that is often caused by missing teeth, but they make it easier to bite, chew, and speak comfortably.
 Dr. Salari will help you find the best implant restoration to fit your needs.
 She takes the budget, goals, and history of her patients into account when planning treatment.

 The Dental Implant Process